dingtianchi/springboot-assessment/README.md

-# How to run it in local
+# How to demo in your local

 ### Backend API services
 ```shell